For Immediate Release

 Federal Way, WA—The Institute for Functional Medicine (IFM) today released the findings of a landmark survey representing the most comprehensive evaluation of the practice strategies and clinical applications of Functional Medicine ever conducted.
 The study, “Functional Medicine Practices: Opportunities, Challenges, and Emerging Trends,” funded by Pure Encapsulations, collected more than 1000 responses and revealed valuable insights into the advances Functional Medicine is bringing to patient care, and will help to educate healthcare providers desiring to implement Functional Medicine in their practices.
 This survey represents an important step toward a better understanding of how Functional Medicine is applied in clinical practice.

 This year alone, searches for Functional Medicine practitioners in IFM’s database are expected to top one million, up 20% from 2015.
-According to LivingMatrix, a new cloud-based patient record application designed for the Functional Medicine practice, the average Functional Medicine patient reports 30 symptoms.
+According to LivingMatrix*, a cloud-based patient record application designed for the Functional Medicine practice, the average Functional Medicine patient reports 30 symptoms.
 The Functional Medicine model allows practitioners to spend significant time with each patient in order to help them understand the environmental, lifestyle, and genetic factors that influence health and disease.
 Functional Medicine practitioners develop a personalized treatment plan to address the underlying causes of symptoms—an approach that often incorporates dietary and lifestyle changes, including personalized therapeutic food plans and nutritional supplements.

 “Functional Medicine practitioners worldwide are demonstrating that this systems-medicine approach improves patient outcomes across a wide range of chronic diseases and syndromes,” explained Laurie Hofmann, MPH, chief executive officer of The Institute for Functional Medicine.
 “As a result of the booming digital health field, wearable devices, nutrition and exercise apps, personalized medicine, and genomics testing, patients are increasingly adopting tools that empower them to take a more proactive role in their health and wellness—a strategy that helps them feel better and reduce costs.
 The findings of this survey provide us an exciting roadmap to direct our efforts to prepare Functional Medicine practitioners for success in this evolving environment.
 We want to thank our partners at Pure Encapsulations for empowering us to invest in this research and to continue developing innovative resources to help us educate and support practitioners around the world.”